epics-rip/pvDataWWW/mainPage/internal/proposedChanges/featureListR4.4.md

 Upgraded Easy to use API [easyPVA]
 -

 The easy to use API, easyPVA <http://epics-pvdata.sourceforge.net/docbuild/easyPVAJava/tip/documentation/easyPVA.html> is upgraded to include monitors and parallel acquisitions (multichannel).

+`DISCUSSION REQUIRED` multiChannel has been implemented but not monitor.

 Intrinsic data type support for images from detectors and cameras [NTNDArray] -